hashicorp/nomad-driver-virt/README.md

 * **uri** - The libvirt driver to use.
 Defaults to `qemu:///system`.
 * **user** - The libvirt user to use for authentication.

 ### Storage pools

 Storage pools contain volumes which are created for, and attached to, task VMs.
 Two types of storage pools are supported by the driver: directory and Ceph.
 Directory storage pools are host local storage pools with volumes stored at a specified path.
 Ceph storage pools are RBD based volumes stored in Ceph.

-It is required that a default storage pool is assigned.
+A default storage pool must be assigned.
 If the configuration only defines a single storage pool, that storage pool is automatically the default.

 * **ceph** - Named block containing Ceph based storage pool configuration.
 * **default** - Name of the default storage pool.
 If only one storage pool is defined, it is automatically the default.
 * **directory** - Named block containing directory based storage pool configuration.

 #### Storage pool - directory

 * **path** - Host path to contain the pool volumes.

 #### Storage pool - ceph

 * **authentication** - Block containing authentication configuration.
   * **username** - Ceph client name .